 6. The outdoors can make you smarter

 Immersing yourself in the outdoors can increase your higher order cognition in more ways than one.
-This study found that brain scans taken after exercise showed that the participants had greater and more focused activity in the prefrontal cortex than they did before.
+A study found that brain scans taken after exercise showed that the participants had greater and more focused activity in the prefrontal cortex than they did before.

-What’s more, active adventures help increase activity in your hippocampus, the brain’s main “storage unit”.
+What’s more, active trips help increase activity in your hippocampus, the brain’s main “storage unit”.
 Typically, the hippocampus decreases as you get older, leading to memory loss, however physical outdoor activity can lead to a chemical reaction in the body that increases the hippocampus.
-A group of middle aged adults took a 40-minute walk three times a week and over a year grew their hippocampi by two per cent.
+A group of middle aged adults took a 40-minute walk three times a week and over a year, grew their hippocampi by two per cent.